 2013 bâtonnage shiraz malbec

-“Matured in French oak for 14 months.
+“Matured in French oak for 14 months, lees stirred, more common for barrel-fermented white wines.
 As luscious as it is complex, with a magic carpet of predominantly black fruits, spice and whispers of bitter chocolate and licorice; the texture may well be the result of lees stirring, for it is another feature of a handsomely worked wine."